Basically all of the SaaS CEOs/founders I know of have made at least one terrible VP+ level hire. It’s one of our enduring topics on SaaStr.

 Different companies, different positions.

-But one common thread — the mishire seems almost always to be the Great “Been There, Done That” VP.
-The Great Guy from Salesforce (often, due to its scale), or whatever other leading SaaS company.
-Or sometimes, from a successful SaaS start-up with a high profile acquisition.
+But there’s one common thread — the mishire seems almost always to be the Great “Been There, Done That” VP.
+Often the Great Guy from Salesforce or Shopify or ServiceNow or LinkedIn or whatever other leading SaaS company.
+Or sometimes, from a successful unicorn that everyone’s heard of.

 You want to hire that VP that did it all before